Nine Emperor Gods

 Figure 39.
 The paper Dragon Boat was burnt to symbolise the act of getting rid of ill fortunes and blessing the donors with good ones.
 This officially marked the end of the Nine Emperor Gods Festival.

 Figure 40.
-Back at the temple, yellow candles and banners were replaced with red candles and banners and meat was served to devotees to mark the end of the vegetarian diet and the “purification” period.
+Back at the temple, yellow candles and banners were replaced with red candles and banners and meat was served to devotees to mark the end of the vegetarian diet and period of abstinence.